 Application Applied

-Explanation on The remuneration of the NEDs and EDs for FY2017 are disclosed in the

-application of the 2017 Annual Report on pages 129 and 130 respectively.
+Explanation on application of the practice The remuneration of the NEDs and EDs for FY2018 are disclosed in the 2018 Annual Report on pages 144 and 145 respectively.
+Directors who serve on subsidiary boards do not receive any additional remuneration for services rendered in the subsidiaries.

-practice

-Directors who serve on subsidiary boards do not receive any additional

-remuneration for services rendered in the subsidiaries.

-Explanation for Not applicable.
+Explanation for departure Not applicable.

-departure Trot applicable.

-dopartaro

-Large companies are requ ired to complete the columns below.
-Non-large companies are encouraged
+Large companies are required to complete the columns of ired to complete the columns below.
+Non-large companies are encouraged below.

-to complete the columns i pelow.

 Measure

 Timeframe

-Timename